Pulse Rate Chart

 What is a Pulse Rate Chart?

-A pulse rate chart is a reference tool that allows individuals and healthcare practitioners, such as nurses or health coaches, to track an individual's pulse rate.
-Pulse rate is how heart rate is measured, whereby by finding the pulse, we can gauge how quickly the heart is beating per minute (bpm) (Cleveland Clinic, 2022).
-The chart visually represents the ranges in which heart rate should sit within each age range, when individuals are awake but at rest, otherwise called resting heart rate (American Heart Association, 2023).
+A Pulse Rate Chart is a reference tool that allows individuals and healthcare practitioners, such as nurses or health coaches, to track an individual's pulse rate.
+Pulse rate is how heart rate is measured, whereby by finding the pulse, we can gauge how quickly the heart is beating per minute (bpm).

-Normal pulse rates often sit between 60 and 100 beats per minute, which may differ due to physical fitness, stress, and medication (LeWine, 2023).
-However, heart rate can also change from minute to minute as a response to the environment or the type of activity the body is performing.
+A normal pulse rate often sits between 60 and 100 beats per minute, but they may differ due to physical fitness, stress, and medication (LeWine, 2023).
+The human heart beats between 70 and 85 times per minute in adults, with men's pulse rate averaging 70 to 72 beats and women's 78 to 82 beats per minute.
+This difference is primarily due to females having smaller hearts, requiring them to beat faster to match the output of larger male hearts (Prabhavathi et al., 2014).
+However, the normal heart rate range can also change as a response to the environment or the type of activity the body is performing.

 Every time the heart beats, it pumps blood through the arteries that travel through the body to deliver oxygen and nutrients to fuel its activities.
-This circulation results in higher pressure in the arteries every time the heart contracts, which stops as the heart relaxes and creates the pulse sensation that is felt in areas such as the neck, wrist, and elbow (Cleveland Clinic, 2022).
+This circulation results in higher pressure in the arteries every time the heart contracts, which stops as the heart relaxes and creates the pulse sensation that is felt in areas such as the neck, wrist, and elbow.
+The minimal amount of blood the heart pumps when the body is calm and relaxed is reflected in the resting heart rate.
+A higher resting heart rate is linked with higher blood pressure, body weight, and lower physical fitness.

 How does it work?

-Our pulse rate chart is an effective reference tool to help individuals and healthcare practitioners, like general practitioners or health coaches, monitor their pulse rate.
-The pulse rate chart provides recommended pulse rates (heart rates) by age, which can be used to identify whether an individual’s heart is functioning at a normal rate.
+A heart rate chart can help indicate heart functioning and may be a screening tool that health practitioners can use in routine wellness measurements.
+It provides recommended pulse rates (heart rates) by age, which can be used to identify whether an individual's heart is functioning at an average rate.
 Here are some steps that break down how to use the chart:

 The pulse point can be found by feeling any of the following arteries using light pressure of the ring and index fingers.
 Take care not to press too hard; if you cannot feel it in one area, it may feel stronger in another artery point.
 Try the following areas:

-• Carotid artery (neck): trace your fingers along the earlobe until you reach below your jaw
+• Carotid artery (neck): Trace your fingers along the earlobe until you reach below the jaw.

-• Radial artery (wrist): with palm facing the sky, press the area where the thumb meets the wrist
+• Radial artery (wrist): With the palm facing the sky, press the area where the thumb meets the wrist.

-• Brachial artery (inside the elbow): with the palm facing the sky, find the hollow section of the elbow using your fingers.
-Then trace your upwards to the body, until you feel the pulse.
+• Brachial artery (inside the elbow): With your palm facing the sky, use your fingers to find the hollow section of the elbow.
+Then, trace your upwards to the body until you feel the pulse.

 Alternatively, healthcare practitioners may find a pulse in the following areas.
 Note these are slightly more difficult to find on your own or without training: